D0n9X1n/markdown-preview.vim/README.md

 3. use **git clone https://github.com/MikeCoder/markdown-preview.vim.git .**
 4. use **mv markdown-preview.vim/* . && rm -rf markdown-preview.vim**
 5. use **cp resources MarkDownRes** to copy the resources
-6. then you can open your vim and type **MarkdownPreview Github** to check whether it is ok
+6. then you can open your vim and type **:MarkdownPreview Github** to check whether it is ok

 ####Usage